fstark/portal/roms/README.md

 - Test memory

-	- Loops writing and reading back 00H to all memory locations from 0800H to FFFFH (0000h-07FFH is ROM)
+	- Loops writing and reading back FFH followed by 00H to all memory locations from 0800H to FFFFH (0000h-07FFH is ROM)

 	- Nothing is displayed on the screen during the test

-	- If the test fails, then the address and the failure are displayed:
+	- If the test fails (FF or 00 are not sritten), then the address and the failure are displayed:

 		1234:---*----